FedericoSantona/Design-Study-SNSPD/README.md

 - `solver.backend: empy_fd` → finite-difference solver (no extra dependencies).
 - `solver.backend: empy_native` → original EMpy solver.
 Ensure `EMpy` is importable; otherwise the CLI will raise `ModeSolverFactoryError` explaining the missing dependency.
 - `solver.backend: analytic` → quick approximation for exploratory runs.
+- `solver.options.num_modes` controls the number of modes returned.
+Extra keys like `which` apply only to the finite-difference backend; remove them when switching to `empy_native`.

 ### Custom Sweeps